itobey/fddb-exporter/README.md

 - [ ] new stats endpoint: display some stats of your data
 - [x] ARM container release (currently only x86 available) (available with 1.2.2+)
 - [ ] Alerting feature to notify when the Scheduler run failed
+- [ ] accompanying Flutter app as a frontend

 If you have another feature in mind please open up an issue or contact me.